Life Insurance After a Divorce: Everything You Need to Know

 Using this formula, you first subtract the age of your youngest child from 18 (the age at which they'll no longer legally need support).
 Then, multiply that figure by your annual income.

 Let's say your annual income is $65,000, and your youngest child is three.
 As a divorced parent, you want to ensure your ex-spouse can afford to care for your children without financial difficulty if you pass away.
-Using the formula above, you'd have to cover at least 15 years of your annual income.
+Using the formula above, you must cover at least 15 years of your annual income.
 The minimum recommended coverage amount is $975,000 on a 15-year term life insurance policy.

 Finding the Right Type of Life Insurance After a Divorce